emiliosmith/mdef_emilio2/docs/FabAcademy/06-week 6 FabAcademy.md

-With the help of Jeremy Paradie, we manage to configure the threshold of the photoresistor and have the correct Voltage for the motor.
+With the help of Jeremy Paradie, we manage to configure the threshold of the photoresistor and have the correct Voltage for the motor, define the circuit and the final code.

 ![](../images/W6_2.jpg)